kirel/schema/README.md

     { :string => String } # is a schema
     { :foo => [{ :bar => DateTime }]} # is a schema

+Ruby has no Boolean class, therefore we define it, so we have

+    Boolean # is a schema

 In Hash-schemas keys may be optional indicated by a trailing question mark.

     { :optional => '42' }.transform({ :optional? => Float }) == { :optional => 42.0 }